laxitshahi/social-goals/README.md

-# Zil.
+# Sociaal.

 ### Motivation

 - Social Goal Setting Application
-- Used to set goals, find new goals, and recieve visualization
+- Used to set goals, find new goals, and recieve Data

 ### Stack